sunny0826/kubecm/docs/en-us/cli/kubecm_create.md

 ### Synopsis

 Create new KubeConfig(experiment)

-Warning: This command is experimental and this feature is only supported in kubernates v1.24 and later.
+WARNING: This command is experimental and this feature is only supported in kubernates v1.24 and later.

 ```